Printmaking can be messy and take up a lot of space, but with a little planning, you can easily print at home.

 Printed fabric can be pegged outside on a dry day.

-The printmaking workshops at Slamseys run most Friday mornings during term time, with additional Saturday morning and summer holidays sessions.We specialise in printmaking workshops and short courses, including Fabric Printing, Drypoint, Linocut, Monoprinting and Screen-Printing.
+The printmaking classes at Slamseys run most Friday mornings during term time, with additional Saturday morning and summer holidays sessions.We specialise in printmaking workshops and short courses, including Fabric Printing, Drypoint, Linocut, Monoprinting and Screen-Printing.
 Our print studio is in a beautiful renovated barn in Essex, just an hour from London with free parking on site, a tranquil space to relax and be inspired.

 SIGN UP TO THE SLAMSEYS NEWSLETTER